 - If you do not have a reader, you can download free software from Adobe Digital Editions (for Mac) or The Microsoft Reader (for Windows).
 Most major e-vendors are also now offering free applications for your desktop or mobile device.

-Makeda by Randal Robinson, the first installment in the Open Lens imprint, will be the subject of an Amazon Daily Deal on Thursday, May 16 for only $1.99.
+Makeda by Randal Robinson, the first installment in the Open Lens imprint, was the subject of an Amazon Daily Deal on Thursday, May 16 for only $1.99.

 The iTunes Store has built a beautiful page for our entire Noir Series.
 Each title is available for only $9.99, and the New York City Noir: The Five-Borough Set, is available for only $15.99.